Deformations of representations of fundamental groups of complex varieties: Introduction

 \begin{theorem} Assume that the MHS on $H^1(L)$ has only strictly positive weights.
 Then $\Ohat_\rho$ has a weighted-homogeneous presentation as in~\eqref{equation:presentation-Orho} with weights of generators coming from weights of $H^1(L)$ and weights of relations limited to the weights of $H^2(L)$. \end{theorem}

-For example in the case of Kapovich-Millson, the MHS on $H^1(L)$ is directly related to the MHS on $H^1(X)$ and has only weights $1,2$, and the MHS on $H^2(L)$ is directly related to the one of $H^2(X)$ and has only weights $2,3,4$.
-Our method allows us to perform such a detailed analysis of the weights from the weights of $H^\bullet(L)$.
+This relates as follows to the case treated by Kapovich-Millson: the MHS on $H^1(L)$ directly comes from the MHS on $H^1(X)$ and has only weights $1,2$, and the MHS on $H^2(L)$ directly comes from the one of $H^2(X)$ and has only weights $2,3,4$.
+Our method allows us to perform such a detailed analysis from the weights of $H^\bullet(L)$.
 We sum this up in our last section~\ref{subsection:consequences}.

-In particular the hypothesis on the weights of $H^1(L)$ is satisfied when $L$ comes from a pure VHS, because then the adjoint Lie algebra is a VHS of weight zero.
+In particular the hypothesis on the weights of $H^1(L)$ is satisfied when $\rho$ comes from a VHS because then $\ad_\rho$ is a VHS of weight zero.
 So we get:

-\begin{theorem} If $\rho$ is the monodromy representation of a polarizable pure VHS over $X\subset\overline{X}$ with unipotent monodromy at infinity, then $\Ohat_\rho$ has a weighted-homogeneous presentation. \end{theorem}
+\begin{theorem} If $\rho$ is the monodromy representation of an admissible VHS over $X$ with unipotent monodromy at infinity then $\Ohat_\rho$ has a weighted-homogeneous presentation. \end{theorem}

 The precise understanding of the weights depends on the behavior of the VHS near infinity and this is easier so see in the case of curves.
 So once again we find interesting to treat these cases separately.
-For VMHS, our method does not allow us to show that the presentation is finite, but it sill allows to write down homogeneous equations.
+For VMHS's, our method does not allow us to show that the presentation is finite, but it sill allows to write down weighted-homogeneous equations.